Ring the bells that still can ring

 “Forget your perfect offering.
 There is a crack in everything.
 That’s how the light gets in”, Leonard Cohen once wrote beautifully, pondering the value of imperfection.
 However, it took him 10 years to complete the song, which makes one wonder: maybe he was a perfectionist himself?

 Alan Watts, a British Zen-teacher (often called the pioneer of Buddhist teachings in the West), very smartly observed: “There is a contradiction in wanting to be perfectly secure in a universe whose very nature is momentariness and fluidity.
 But the contradiction lies a little deeper.
-If I want to be secure, that is, protected from the flux of life, I am wanting to be separate from life.
+If I want to be secure, that is, safe from the flux of life, I am wanting to be separate from life.
 To understand music, you must listen to it.
 But so long as you are thinking, “I am listening to this music,” you are not listening” (The Wisdom of Insecurity: A Message for an Age of Anxiety”, 1951).

 And nature itself is the best teacher of wabi-sabi.
 The changeability of seasons, for example, reminds us that everything on this planet is transient.
 That there are times of bloom – the spring, and times of decay, occurring in the winter.
 Nature’s cycle is best shown through the signs of age: rust, mould and decomposition.